Facyla/esope/mod/cmspages/README.txt

 What are Static pages ?
+- custom pages, similar to Wordpress pages
+- are editable by any admin user (localadmin also in multisite context)
 - have a specific URL (ex. mainpage)
-- are editable by any admin user (localadmin also in multisite context)
 - can then be linked from site menu..
 - don't trigger any notification
 - changes take effect immediately, but there's no history : care not to empty field before saving (empty fields are allowed)
 - access level can be set for each page
+- can be used as templates
+- have relations between pages
+- can be embedded (iframe or lightbox use)

 Instructions